-First and Second Semester Fourth Semester
+First and Second Semester PMT211 Fundamentals of Precision

-Precision Machining Certificate PMT211 Fundamentals of Precision
+Precision Machining Certificate Machining Tech.

-(Prerequisite for AAS program) 33 Machining Tech.
 IV 7

-Third Semester Total Credits 61
+(Prerequisite for AAS program) 36 Total Credits 61

-PMT110 Introduction to Master Cam 3
+Third Sen nester

 PMT115 Intro to Solidworks 3

 MAT214 Technical Math II 3

 COM104 Introduction to Communication OR

 COM105 Interpersonal Communication 3

 General Education Elective 3

 Social Science Elective 3

 Humanities Elective 3

+Fourth Se Fourth Semester

-Students in the Precision Machining Technology program must complete 61 credits for an Associate Degree, or 33 credits for a Certificate, and achieve a minimum grade of "C" in all core courses (\), and attain a final GPA of 2.0 or higher.
+Students in the Precision Machining Technology program must complete 61 credits for an Associate Degree, or 36 credits for a Certificate, or 17 credits for an Operator's Certificate, and achieve a minimum grade of "C" in all core courses (), and attain a final GPA of 2.0 or higher.